PRESSURE POWER WASHER PUMPS - ALL YOU NEED TO KNOW TO FIND YOUR CORRECT REPLACEMENT

 4.5 HP = 2400 max PSI or less

 For heavy-duty pressure washers, take a look at our chart below for more HP to PSI details.
-Also, if you have problems with your pressure washer even after you replace your pump, please check out this helpful Rugged U blog about troubleshooting a pressure washer pump after installation.
+You can also watch this installation video that will help you through the process of uninstalling your old pump and installing your new pump on your pressure washer.
+Also, if you have problems with your pressure washer even after you replace your pump, please check out this helpful Rugged U video on troubleshooting Pressure Washer issues or our Rugged U blog about troubleshooting a pressure washer pump after installation.